 If you want to reach out to a potential cousin, avoid sending a friend request first.
 Facebook members are so used to encountering fake profiles that they often ignore requests from strangers.
 Instead, send a message to briefly introduce yourself and explain why you’re trying to get in touch.
 The person will receive a “message request” from you, prioritized after messages from friends, so it may take awhile for them to see your note and reply.

-Familiarize yourself with privacy settings on Facebook, located under your profile’s Settings menu (see the box on page 45).
+Familiarize yourself with privacy settings on Facebook, located under your profile’s Settings menu.
 Among other settings, you can:

 - make your account visible to the public, just your friends or just you